demo-thursday/azure-service-operator/docs/02-explore-catalog.md

-# Explore the Azure Service Catalog
+# Step 2: Explore the Azure Service Catalog

 Now that Azure Service Operator has been installed and configured, let's take a look at what is available from the catalog.